hannah-birch/hannah-birch.github.io/_posts/2015-01-23-illustration-for-municipal-internet-explainer.md

 ---
 layout: default
 date: 2015-01-23
+outlet: ProPublica
-summary: "I used Sketch.app and Photoshop to create this vector illustration for a ProPublica story about municipal Internet."
+summary: "I used Sketch and Photoshop to create this vector illustration for a ProPublica story about municipal Internet."
 category: Illustration
 ---